Questions & Answers

 controlling access or eliminating the works.

-applying for an electrical shutdown to the network owner/operator.
+applying to ESB Networks for an electrical shutdown

 only performing work outside of regular office hours, when electricity consumption is at its lowest.